 How do bed bugs bite?

-The bed bug will pierce your skin so it can then suck some blood from your body.
+The bed bug will pierce your skin so it can then suck some blood from your body through an elongated beak.
 This action can take between 3 – 15 minutes to complete.
-Typically you will not feel a bed bug biting you because they excrete a tiny amount of anethesia and an anticoagulant into your body as they bite.
-This I can testify to, having allowed a bed bug (in a controlled setting) to feed from my arm I can honestly say that I felt nothing at all, in fact if I had not have watched the bed bug swelling up as it drank my blood I would never of known one was on my arm.
-I also suffered no reaction to the bite either, not even a tiny mark to show a bed bug had even been there.
+Typically you will not feel a bed bug biting you because they excrete a tiny amount of anethesia and an anticoagulant into your body as they bite, so the actual bite is somewhat painless.
+As they feed, they become engorged and change colour as they are filling with blood.

 Bed bug bites vs flea bites: